robusta-dev/robusta/docs/configuration/sinks/sinks-development.rst

         ]

 Congrats!
-If you’ve made it here, you can now configure your new sink in Robusta’s YAML configuration file and receive notifications at the destination of your choosing!
+If you’ve made it here, you can now configure your new sink in Robusta’s YAML configuration file and receive notifications at the destination of your choosing.